| 如果你没有看到这个软件,看到它的介绍,真正试用,真的是很难相信。

 Dupe.
 See Point 5

-with a plethora of definitions (45 if I counted correctly), so it's
+While at first glance, this may seem limited, ack comeswith a plethora of definitions (45 if I counted correctly), so it's

 not as perl-centric as it may seem from the example.
 This feature